JordanMartinez/purescript-jordans-reference/01-Getting-Started/06-Other-Important-Info.md

 # Other Important Info

+- [Functional Programming Made Easier](https://leanpub.com/fp-made-easier) is a more recent work that literally walks you through every possible thought process, mistake, compiler error, and issue you would need to make to learn PureScript and build a web application in one book.
+I would recommend reading this book over the **PureScript by Example** book below.
 - [Purescript By Example](https://book.purescript.org/) is the official up-to-date book that teaches Purescript.
 - [PureScript Cookbook](https://github.com/JordanMartinez/purescript-cookbook) is an unofficial cookbook that shows "How to do X" in PureScript.
 - ["Not Yet Awesome" PureScript](https://github.com/milesfrain/not-yet-awesome-purescript) is a list of things that are not _yet_ awesome in PureScript